Japanese Harusame Bean Thread Noodle Salad Recipe – Japanese Special

 Recipe Notes :

-Noodle Substitution : If harusame is unavailable, glass noodles (mung bean or potato starch) are a good alternative.
+Noodle Substitution: If harusame is unavailable, glass noodles made from mung bean or potato starch are excellent alternatives.